 In terms of homeownership, you'll be able to get more for your money in Lancaster.

 Home prices in Lancaster are 13.1% lower than in Denver. - Income in Lancaster is 13.0% lower than in Denver, so you could earn less for doing the same job.
-The top employers in Lancaster include Antelope Valley Hospital, Antelope Valley Union High School District, and Lancaster School District.
+The top employers in Lancaster — including Antelope Valley Hospital, Antelope Valley Union High School District, and Lancaster School District — may pay more.

 - The unemployment rate in Lancaster is 119.72% higher than in Denver.

-- You'll spend more on retail and restaurants in Lancaster, since the city's sales taxes in Lancaster are 12.02% higher than in Denver.
+- Shopping and dining out will likely be a little pricier in Lancaster, since its sales taxes are 12.02% higher than what you are paying in Denver.

 - State income taxes in Lancaster are 142.26% higher than in Denver.